MariaPazHG/Covid19/README.md

 Also, I used another dataset of various life factors, scored by the people living in each country around the globe.
 I merged these two datasets to see if there is any relationship between the spread of the virus in a country and how happy people are, living in that country.
+The results are presented in the file: Infographic - Visualization of Results